nodeshift-archived/centos7-s2i-nodejs/README.md

 NODE_ENV    | Node.js runtime mode (default: "production")
-HTTP_PROXY  | use an npm proxy during assembly HTTPS_PROXY | use an npm proxy during assembly
+HTTP_PROXY  | use an npm proxy during assembly HTTPS_PROXY | use an npm proxy during assembly NO_PROXY    | set URLs that should be excluded from proxying during assembly

 One way to define a set of environment variables is to include them as key value pairs in a `.s2i/environment` file in your source repository.